![]() |

 have felt no necessity to remove.
 (Yes, the fact that the postulated interpolator did not himself insert James' common nickname,

 which presumably would have been known to him, could perhaps be appealed to by dissenters.
+But it's a minor point, and might be explained by saying that the words

 used of James by Josephus wouldn't have accommodated inserting 'the Just' too well.)